Wednesday, 30 January 2019

 The verdict?
 Grandma loved the whole experience!
 I was so delighted that she enjoyed herself.
 She said that the performance was colourful and happy and that she loved the costumes and the music.
 She also said that she liked the elegance and luxury of the theatre, and she very much enjoyed looking at the other members of the audience and talking about their clothes and hair!

-In other news from Casa Anderson, there were heart-warming scenes this afternoon when both James and Alasdair helped David to proof read his dissertation.
+In other news from Casa Anderson, there were heart-warming scenes this afternoon when both James and Alasdair helped Davie to proof read his dissertation.
 They spent hours all working together and I felt very proud of them.

-Saturday 12 January 2019
+Saturday, 12 January 2019

 Trending